Really convenient eggs.eggs.

 That has changed.

-As of April 2022, the Plantega program, in partnership with JUST Egg, has sold more than 16,000 plant-based sandwiches and burritos at the bodegas.
-The breakfast burrito with JUST Egg and the sausage, egg and cheese sandwich with JUST Egg are the program’s most popular sandwiches.
+As of November 2022, the Plantega program, in partnership with JUST Egg, has sold more than 28,000 plant-based sandwiches and burritos at the bodegas.
+The breakfast burrito with JUST Egg and the sausage, egg and cheese sandwich with JUST Egg are among the program’s most popular sandwiches in-store and via Grubhub delivery.
+Plantega just launched a bacon, JUST Egg and cheese breakfast sandwich in September.

-In fact, at some bodegas, within only a couple weeks of their introduction, the plant-based options became the top-selling hot foods.
+In fact, at some bodegas, within only a couple weeks of their introduction, the plant-based options became the top-selling hot foods, period.

 As Plantega continues to expand to more Big Apple bodegas, more people will gain access to healthy, plant-based foods.